Looking for fall fashion trends? This easy no-sew solution will have you wearing your own trendy piece in a matter of minutes.

 Being precise is not super important, but for the best fit, your cuts should at least somewhat resemble the photo below.
 The important thing is to make sure your armhole is big enough, and far enough away from the edge, so your material will drape well over your shoulders.

 That's it!
 Unfold your fabric and shrug it on.
 Notice how all that excess fabric makes for a fabulous drape in the front and the back!

 Here's one of the designer (me) and the muse (Stephanie) wearing our draped vests.
 Notice how different fabric will lie differently.

-Warning: this step DOES require a sewing machine, BUT it is really easy!
-If you do not have a sewing machine, ask a friend who does, and I’m sure they would be HAPPY to help you out.
-Since this really is so easy and fun, maybe they could even make one too. 🙂
+Warning: This step requires a sewing machine, but it's really easy!
+If you do not have a sewing machine, ask a friend who does, and I'm sure they would be happy to help you out.
+Since this really is so easy and fun, maybe they could even make one too.

 Your supplies, as I mentioned earlier, include: